I work as a freelance editor, and in this article, I’ll share my top tips on how you can become one.

 - Set boundaries.
-Even though you’re working from home, you should still keep a regular schedule and have a set start and end time to your work sessions.
+Even though you’re working from home, you should still keep a regular schedule and have a set start and end time for your work sessions.
 This will keep you balanced and productive.

 There are specific tools you can use to improve your productivity as an editor.
-They will allow you to get more jobs than faster and hence, earn much more money.
+They will allow you to get more jobs faster and hence, earn much more money.

 The tools you should master are: